pingcap/docs/tidb-cloud/backup-and-restore.md

 6. Click **Confirm**.

-   The cluster restore process starts and the **Security Settings** dialog box is displayed.
+   The cluster restore process starts and the **Password Settings** dialog box is displayed.

-7. In the **Security Settings** dialog box, set the root password and allowed IP addresses to connect to your cluster, and then click **Apply**.
+7. In the **Password Settings** dialog box, set the root password to connect to your cluster, and then click **Save**.